New business is critical to revenue growth.

 It is important to determine who your company works closest with within your customer organizations, and sit down with them to learn all you can.
 At AE Marketing Group, we usually work directly with C-suite executives because they can make decisions across an entire organization.
 However, we also work with Director level employees on a day-to-day basis on the details and implementation of our work.
 Director level employees are the main users of our services, so their personas are just as important to understand as those of C-suite executives.

 79% of B2B buying involves between 2-6 decision influencers or makers.
-This means is it critical to new business development to understand all personas in the decision making process.
+This means it is critical to new business development to understand all personas in the decision making process.

 To explain persona research further, and to better our own organization, AE Marketing Group conducted original research within our customer organizations to gather information about our buyer personas.
 We will be sharing the insights we learned over a three part series, broken out by persona type.
 In part one, we are examining Director-level personas.